Pankaj1811/iiitb_bidicntr/README.md

 - *Bidirectional Counter*

 ## Gray Code Counter - Verilog Implementation
-The digital circuit takes clock, enable and reset as input.
-It generates an 8-bit gray code sequence at every positive clock edge.
-The port description of the gray code counter is shown in Table below.
+The digital circuit takes clock, ctrl and reset as input.
+It operates as  8-bit up cpunter when ctrl=1 and as  8-bit down cpunter when ctrl=0.
+The port description of the Bidirectional counter is shown in Table below.

 | PORT NAME | PORT TYPE | DESCRIPTION |